Mstackh/personal-website/content/post/getting-started/index.md

 ---
-title: Completed work as a CAnD3 training fellow
+title: Teaching Philosophy and Pedagogy
 subtitle:

 # Summary for listings and search engines
-summary: Here I will show some of the work that I have completed with CAnD3 - for instance, dragons den, policy briefs, etc.
+summary:

 # Link this post with a project
 projects: []

 # Date published
-date: 'May 5th, 2022'
+date: 'August 20th, 2022'

 # Date updated
-lastmod: 'May 5th, 2022'
+lastmod: 'August 20th, 2022'

 # Is this an unpublished draft?
 draft: fLAW